edgelesssys/constellation/docs/docs/workflows/verify-cluster.md

 * Inside the CVMs, the correct node images are running.
 The node images are identified through the measurements obtained in the previous step.
 * The unique ID of the cluster matches the one passed in via `--cluster-id`.

-Once the above properties are verified, you know that you are talking to the right Constellation cluster is in a good and trustworthy shape.
+Once the above properties are verified, you know that you are talking to the right Constellation cluster and it's in a good and trustworthy shape.

 ### Custom arguments